dancenguyen/humanitarian-tweet-classification/README.md

 - The misclassification of **other_relevant_information** is the easiest to explain.
 As a broad catch-all category, it lacks a clearly defined semantic boundary and may contain highly heterogeneous content, the model struggles to learn consistent patterns.
 - The confusion between **not_humanitarian** and **other_relevant_information**, as well as between **caution_and_advice** and **other_relevant_information**, may also stem from the ambiguous nature of the catch-all category.
 Tweets that do not strongly express a distinctive humanitarian signal may be absorbed into other_relevant_information, even when they belong to more specific categories.
 - The confusion between **requests_or_urgent_needs** and **rescue_volunteering_or_donation_effort** is likely due to semantic overlap between the two classes.
 Discussions of urgent needs are often accompanied by references to rescue activities, volunteering, or donation efforts, making the boundary between these categories less distinct.

+### Flagging low-confidence predictions for human review:

+No model perfectly predict the unknown, especially for tweets that are not even clear to human readers; therefore, flagging low-confidence predictions for human reviewers is an important step in correcting the model's behaviour.
+Since for each observation, BERT-type models output real logits - probabilities of the tweet being in each classes.
+The model then simply choose the class with the highest probability as the label for that tweet.
+These probabilities can be interpreted as the "confidence" of BERTweet in its prediction, for example:
+	- If a tweet has 70% of being in class 1 and 20% of being in class 2.
+BERTweet will label it as class 1, with relatively large confidence.
+	- If a tweet has 33% of being in class 1 and 32% of being in class 2.
+BERTweet will still label it as class 1 since 33>32.
+However, this is a low-confidence prediction.
+The tweet